 First broadcast as part of the BBC’s arts strand Omnibus, this show replaced the usual mix of interviews and cultural events with one of television’s most haunting hours.

 Finding a medieval whistle fashioned from a bone and engraved with a warning, he blows it and summons something that confronts the formerly sceptical academic with absolute proof of the supernatural.

 Director and producer Jonathan Miller’s adaptation distilled the story to its bare bones, dispensing with its wry humour and focusing on an atmosphere of sustained terror.
-Stark, static, black & white shots allowed the viewers to absorb the period details.
+Stark, static, black & white shots let the viewers absorb the period details.

 The soundtrack consisted of whistling wind and the haunted professor’s mumblings, making the sudden, indistinct appearance of the ghost – accompanied by a weird, electronic screaming – horrifyingly powerful.